AdobeDocs/experience-manager-64.en/help/sites-classic-ui-authoring/classicui-3dassets.md

 >[!NOTE]
 >
->AEM 3D is only available from the touch UI, not the classic UI.
+>AEM 3D is only available from the AEM touch UI, not the classic UI.
 See [Working with 3D Assets](/help/assets/3d-assets.md) in the standard authoring documentation for complete details.